ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 };
 ```

 `setError` returns a `fail(400, { form })` so it can be returned immediately, or more errors can be added by calling it multiple times before returning.
-Check [the API](/api#seterrorform-field-error-options) for more options.
+Check [the API](/api#seterrorform-field-error-options) for additional options.

-If you have [nested data](/concepts/nested-data), a string path is used to specify where in the data structure the error is:
+If you're using [nested data](/concepts/nested-data), a string path is used to specify where in the data structure the error is:

 ```ts
 setError(form, `post.tags[${i}].name`, 'Invalid tag name.');
 ```

-> All errors added with `setError` will be removed when a Zod schema is used in [client-side validation](/concepts/client-validation) and the first validation occurs (such as modifying a field).
+> Errors added with `setError` will be removed when a schema is used in [client-side validation](/concepts/client-validation) and the first validation occurs (such as modifying a field).

-## Throwing server errors
+## Server errors

-If something goes wrong beyond validation, instead of `return fail(400, { form })`, you can also `throw error(5xx)`, which can then be handled with the [onError](/concepts/events#onerror) event, or, if the custom [use:enhance](/concepts/enhance) doesn't exist on the form, the nearest +error.svelte page will be rendered.
+If something goes wrong beyond validation, instead of `return fail(400, { form })`, you can also call the SvelteKit `error` function, which can then be handled with the [onError](/concepts/events#onerror) event, or, if the custom [use:enhance](/concepts/enhance) doesn't exist on the form, the nearest +error.svelte page will be rendered.

-To avoid data loss even for non-javascript users, returning a [status message](/concepts/messages) instead of throwing an error is recommended.
+To avoid data loss even for non-JavaScript users, returning a [status message](/concepts/messages) instead of throwing an error is recommended.

 ## Initial form errors